chau-nguyen27/CherryBlossom10MileRun/ConflictResolution.md

-This is my markdown file.
+This is OUR markdown file.

 :)

+Sam likes tea.